MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

 To enable or disable this feature (for example, for Data Loss Prevention), see **AI Builder formulas** under **Advanced Settings**: [Controlling which features are enabled](/powerapps/maker/canvas-apps/working-with-experimental-preview#controlling-which-features-are-enabled.md)

-When you type “AIBuilder” in an app, it may take a few seconds to load it functions.
-Once it loads, type “.” to view the available functions.
+When you enter **AIBuilder** in an app, it might take a few seconds to load its<!--SELF: Is this the right edit? --> functions.
+After it loads, enter a period (**.**)<!--SELF: Is this right? --> to view the available functions.
 Detailed information about how to use formulas in canvas apps is available here: [Get started with canvas-app formulas in Power Apps](/powerapps/maker/canvas-apps/working-with-formulas.md)

 ### Example: Sentiment analysis